nan-af/nan-af.github.io/CV.md

 ReactJS, ExpressJS, PassportJS, OAuth, NodeJS, JavaScript, PostgreSQL, Heroku \
 January - May 2020

 I was part of a team that developed and deployed an Electronic Medical Record system for use in a clinical setting, as part of our Software Engineering course.
-The project can be accessed at [e-m-r-s.herokuapp.com](https://e-m-r-s.herokuapp.com).
+The project can be accessed at [e-m-r-s.herokuapp.com](https://e-m-r-s.herokuapp.com) and the Git repository is located at [github.com/AhmedFarhan252/EMRS](https://github.com/AhmedFarhan252/EMRS).

 ### Digital Logic Circuits
 January - May 2020